berarma/berarma.github.io/about/index.md

 ---
 layout: default
 title: About
-date: 2014-11-02 00:00
+date: 2014-12-13 00:00
 ---

 My name is Bernat Arlandis and I live in Valencia (Spain).
 I'm a Computer Engineer and Web Developer very enthusiastic about computers and open source.

-I'm currently working as a web developer at [JPL TSolució](http://tsolucio.com) and as freelance developing mobile apps for Android and PhoneGap, and also responsive and SEO-friendly web sites and applications.
-Although not my main work, I can do, and usually do, system administration tasks on GNU/Linux systems since I spend most of my life time working on them.
+I'm currently working as the main web developer at [Roomsday](http://roomsday.com), an online hotel booking company, and as freelance I've developed mobile apps for Android, PhoneGap, and also responsive and SEO-friendly web sites and applications.
+Although not my main work, I usually do system administration tasks on GNU/Linux systems since I base all my work on them and it's sometimes part of my duty.

 Contact
 -------